 When we tell people this, most are usually dumbfounded to learn that duct tape is actually not legal to use on your air ducts.
 Believe it or not, Florida building code forbids using duct tape to seal holes, cracks, or gaps in air ducts.
 The logic behind this is that duct tape is flammable, and over time dust, air, and dirt that travels through your ducts can escape and stick to the tape itself, causing it to lose adhesion and fall off.
 Furthermore, it also can become brittle and disintegrate over time, which also causes it to fall off.
 When it falls off, it essentially leaves an easy-burning piece of tinder in your walls that can catch fire, especially if it also makes contact with a piece of electrical equipment.

 While duct tape may stick to nearly everything and hold strong, it doesn’t create a solid seal that keeps the air in your vents.
 Since most duct tape isn’t applied properly, it actually leaves a lot of small gaps that air can still seep through, which means you aren’t actually sealing your ducts off at all.
-A professional duct sealing service from a Tampa air conditioning expert is the only way you can truly and reliably seal air leaks and restore your duct system to peak efficiency and minimal heat loss.
+A professional duct sealing service from an air conditioning expert is the only way you can truly and reliably seal air leaks and restore your duct system to peak efficiency and minimal heat loss.

 Duct tape adhesive is some truly nasty stuff.
 If you’ve left duct tape on any surface for too long, you know what that means: dealing with adhesive residue all over the surface until you can finally find a way to scrub it all off.
 Believe it or not, duct tape adhesive doesn’t stand up well to extremely high or very low temperatures.
 High temperatures “bake” the adhesive, causing it to degrade and lose effectiveness.
 When it’s too cold outside, the tape also loses its ability to stick because the adhesive hardens and loses its flexibility.
 As a result, you’re left with a pile of useless silver cloth and a still-leaky air duct.